 Current Assets: By definition, you should only include short-term assets that will be converted into cash within the next 12 months.
 That includes physical cash and cash equivalents, inventory, accounts receivables (invoices your customers need to pay), prepaid expenses, marketable investments or securities (stocks, bonds, etc.), and any other liquid assets.

 Current Liabilities: Again, you’ll want to work specifically with short-term financial obligations—items you’ll be responsible for taking care of within the next year.
-Examples of liabilities include accounts payables/ trade debts (invoices you need to pay), short-term debts, interest, and taxes (payroll, income, sales).
+Examples of liabilities include accounts payables/ trade debts (invoices you need to pay), short-term loans/debts, interest, and taxes (payroll, income, sales).

 How to Calculate Net Working Capital